wajuart/furimax73/README.md

 ### Association

 - has_many :products dependent: :destroy
-- belongs_to :destination dependent: :destroy
+- has_one :destination dependent: :destroy
-- belongs_to :card dependent: :destroy
+- has_one :card dependent: :destroy

 ## destination_table